-KIN 302 - Topics in Coaching Sports Fundamentals and Strategies
+KIN 302 - Coaching Topics

 (2 credits) This course examines the fundamental techniques and strategies in coaching specific sports.
 The sport to be studied will vary each semester.
 Practice and contest skills and strategies for coaching will be emphasized for the appropriate sport.